jfpio/narcissistic-twitter/README.md

 ## Project goals

 Create a model that can predict the narcissism of the person based on their tweets.
+The project uses data that distinguishes between two-factor Narcissism - Admiration (ADM) and Rivary (RIV).
+Each factor is calculated from the average of nine responses to statements about narcissism, to which the respondent answers on a scale of 1-6 (from strongly disagree to strongly agree).

 ## Train and test models
 The repository is inspired by [lightning-hydra-template](https://github.com/ashleve/lightning-hydra-template).
-To train a model one should use `python train_lightning.py experiment=bert` (lightning models) or `train_lightning.py experiment=bert` (other models).
+To train a model one should use `python train_lightning.py experiment=bert` (lightning models) or `train.py experiment=baseline` (other models).
 An experiment should be defined in `configs/experiments`, where one should make necessary overrides.

 ### Examples
 #### Multirun of baselines